Release Notes#

 Documentation Improvement: Updated Problem-Solving Handbook

-Japanese Translation of Leap Cloud Subscription Agreement: Japan
+Japanese Translation of Cloud Subscription Agreement: Japan

 2021-03-24